The middle-class Kiwi Dream might feel like a moving target. Here's what you can do about it

 It sounds obvious, though it's often overlooked.
 The more you earn, the more you can dedicate to investments which will one day fund your financial freedom.

 Earning more often comes down to increasing your value in the marketplace through skills, experience, or productivity.
 People who invest in education, pursue specialised qualifications, or take on higher-responsibility roles usually expand their earning potential over time.
-Additional income can also come from side work, entrepreneurship, or leveraging assets like investments.
+Additional income can also come from side work, entrepreneurship, or leveraging existing assets.
 While not every path suits every person, the principle is simple: when your expertise or output grows, your opportunities to earn more usually grow with it.

 Learn more:

 The middle class in New Zealand and the West is indeed shrinking.
 It is being squeezed by the pincers of soaring asset and living costs combined with stagnant real (inflation-adjusted) wages.
-The escalator that may have taken the parents of today’s middle class to prosperity is broken, and we are going to have to walk up the stairs.
+The escalator carrying the parents of today's middle class to prosperity is broken, and we are going to have to walk up the stairs.

 It requires more discipline, more financial literacy, and a bit more hustle than it once did.
 But financial independence is still possible for those who stop waiting for the world to go back to "normal" and start building their own financial freedom.

 If you are feeling the squeeze and want to ensure you are on the right side of the wealth divide, it might be time to stop guessing and start executing.
-Book your complimentary initial consultation with us today to take control of your future.
+Book your complimentary initial consultation with us today and we'll help you build a plan tailored to your goals.